StateTagApps/vue/README.md

 ##Documentation & Licensing
 Certain implementations using this technique are restricted by US business process patents.
 However, licensing is cheap & simple.
 [Go to http://StateTagApp.com for developer information, training, and licensing.](https://StateTagApp.com)

+As a trained developer you will be able to register and issue licenses.